ajaypremshankar/portfolio-ajaypremshankar/src/data/services/service-1/index.md

 category: 'services'
 title: 'Code'
 icon: 'laptop-code'
-description: 'Coding being my first love and profession, I have spent 7+ years writing code for prestigious organizations as well as for self. '
+description: 'Coding being my first love and profession, I have spent 7+ years writing code for various organizations as well as for self. '
 link: '/resume/'
 ---